 Back pain is the leading cause of disability all over the world and is one of the most common reasons for missing work.
-If you’re one of the millions of Americans with chronic or acute back pain, James Sheehan, DC, and the team of highly skilled chiropractors at Pro Rehab Chiropractic, with ten locations in Delaware, can help you get long-term relief without surgery or dependency on medications.
+If you’re one of the millions of Americans with chronic or acute back pain, Dr. Sheehan, Dr. Stoessel and their highly skilled team at Pro Rehab Chiropractic, with five locations in Delaware, can help you get long-term relief without surgery or dependency on medications.
 The team provides gentle, noninvasive treatments using the latest rehabilitation technology to get you back on your feet quickly.
 To get the pain relief you need, call the office nearest you or request an appointment online.

 There are a variety of reasons you may be experiencing back pain.
 Back pain, in general, refers to pain in your lower back, upper back, or middle back, or along the course of the sciatic nerve and may be the result of muscular problems, degenerative disc disease, arthritis, or an injury.
 Acute pain comes on suddenly and lasts less than six weeks and is often due to a fall, heavy lifting, or muscle strain.